ForgingAntiquity/forgingantiquity.github.io/team.md

 # Team

-The team for 'Forging Antiqity' is based at Macquarie University, Sydney, and the Univeristy of Heidelberg, Germany.
+The team for 'Forging Antiqity' is based at Macquarie University, Sydney, and the University of Heidelberg, Germany.

 Lead Investigators:
 * [Malcolm Choat](/malcolm)